 Right now, because of our election rules, our options are basically limited to two frontrunners every few years.

 Liquid democracy opens that choice up so you can pick anyone.
-And if they end up losing your trust, liquid democracy lets you “de-delegate” away from them immediately.
+And if they end up losing your trust, liquid democracy lets you stop proxying to them immediately.

 But isn’t electing full-time legislators the smartest way to go?
 Why mess with a good thing?